-All appointments are contractual and terminable by notice on either side.
+• All appointments are contractual and terminable by notice on either side.

-Remuneration includes salary, bonus, commission, various allowances, contribution to provident fund and taxable value of perquisites excluding provision for gratuity and leave encashment.
+• Remuneration paid includes salary, bonus, commission, various allowances, contribution to provident fund and taxable value of perquisites excluding provision for gratuity and leave encashment.

-There is no employee in the Company, who has drawn remuneration exceeding more than One Crore and two lakhs per annum for the financial year 2020-21; and there is no employee in the Company, who has drawn the remuneration exceeding Eight lakhs and Fifty thousand per month during the financial year 2020-21.
+- 5. a) There is no employee in the Company, who has drawn remuneration exceeding more than One Crore and two lakhs per annum for the financial year 2021-22; and there is no employee in the Company, who has drawn the remuneration exceeding Eight lakhs and Fifty thousand per month during the financial year 2021-22. - b) None of our employee employed throughout the Financial Year or part thereof, draws remuneration which is in excess of the remuneration drawn by managing director or whole-time director or manager and holds by himself or along with his spouse and dependent children, not less than two percent of the equity shares of the company.